tareksabbir/Branch-Finder-Task/README.md

 The Optimizely Graph API is queried once on page load.
 All 1,000+ branches are fetched (using paginated `Promise.all`), normalized, and handed to TanStack Query which caches them for 1 hour.

 **Trade-off:** ~1–2MB initial network transfer
-**Benefit:** Every search, filter, and sort after that is **0ms** — no loading spinners, no debounced API requests, no server round-trips
+**Benefit:** Every search, filter, and sort after that is **0ms** — no loading spinners, no debounced API requests, no server round-trips.
+This enables **instant auto-search** where results update in real-time as the user types, without the need for a manual 'Search' button.

 This is the right choice because branch data changes infrequently (weekly at most) and the dataset fits comfortably in browser memory.